sendgrid/docs/source/User_Guide/Settings/subusers.md

 1. Log into SendGrid.
 2. Go to the top left corner of the portal screen and click on your name just above the navigation menu.
 3. Click **Switch User**.
-4. Choose the Subuser you want to impersonate by clicking that Subuser’s name
+4. Choose the Subuser you want to impersonate by clicking that Subuser’s name.

-The page will refresh and you will notice a message at the top of the screen that says, “You're currently logged in as [Subuser name]”
+The page will refresh and you will notice a message at the top of the screen that says, “You're currently logged in as [Subuser name]”.

 If you have more than one Subuser you can also switch to another Subuser by clicking **Switch Subuser** in the top-right corner once you are impersonating any Subuser.